-The Company is economically dependent on the pipeline from the Kyzyloi Field to a booster compression station constructed at km910 on the Bukhara-Urals gas trunkline and onwards in the Bukhara-Urals trunkline in that should anything adverse happen to these pipelines then the gas sales revenue would cease.
+The Company is partly economically dependent on the pipeline from the Kyzyloi Field to a booster compression station constructed at 910 km on the Bukhara-Urals gas trunkline and onwards in the Bukhara-Urals trunkline in that should anything adverse happen to these pipelines then the gas sales revenue (which is not the majority of the Company's revenue at present) would cease.
 Although the trunkline is owned by Intergas Central Asia, currently a Kazakh State company, and no problems are currently envisaged with respect to exporting the Company's gas through this system, it may be that in the future the trunkline owners refuse to take the Company's gas, impose excessively high transportation charges, or that the trunkline capacity may be reached.
 The trunkline carries gas from Central Asia through Kazakhstan and into the Russian export system and consequently as any problems would have adverse implications for the economy of Uzbekistan in particular and to a lesser extent the Russian economy, it is anticipated that there would be significant efforts to minimize any break in supply.
-However external factors may effect this.
-For example in December 2008 to January 2009 a dispute between GazProm and Ukraine resulted in a temporary closure of the Russian gas export system to Europe which, although not directly affected, did have a significant knock-on effect of the whole export system, including gas flowing through the Central Asian gas trunkline network.
+However external factors may affect this.
+For example, in December 2008 to January 2009, a dispute between GazProm and Ukraine resulted in a temporary closure of the Russian gas export system to Europe which, although not directly affected, did have a significant knock-on effect on the whole export system, including gas flowing through the Central Asian gas trunkline network.
 Problems with closure of the pipeline and reduced production levels were encountered in both 2009 and 2010.
-Although the Kazakh-China gas pipeline is planned, which may allow for an alternative export route for the Company's gas, there is no guarantee that this pipeline will ultimately be completed, or that Tethys will be able to access this line.
+Although the Kazakh-China gas pipeline is planned and under construction, which may allow for an alternative export route for the Company's gas, there is no guarantee that this pipeline will ultimately be completed, or that Tethys will be able to access this line.